gbachmann415/schema-compare/README.md

 When the code (main.py) is executed, the program will go table by table between the source and target database to compare naming, data types, and ordering.
 ## How to run
+1) Clone repository locally.
-1) Create the file config.py in the same directory as main.py
+2) Create the file config.py in the same directory as main.py
-2) Copy the config.py template below and paste it into your config.py file.
+3) Copy the config.py template below and paste it into your config.py file.
-3) Set the values in config.py
+4) Set the values in config.py
-4) Run main.py
+5) Run main.py
 ## General Information
 - Tested databases:
   - Postgres